Mary Gorman, a New Zealand-based teacher and trainer with over 30 years' experience, shares her best teaching tips.

 Take responsibility for your professional development

 Focus on one thing that you would like to learn.
-This self-assessment tool can help you set a goal.
+Using self-assessment can help you set a goal.

 Choose appropriate tools that suit your learning preferences.
 You can choose from many free online courses, online communities, and webinars and seminars.
 Have you tried listening to a YouTube clip or TED Talk on education as you travel to work?